 Wondering how to make your cat happy?
 You’ll be surprised to hear that all it takes is a little fun and attention!

 Do you have an indoor feline at home?
-Are you feeling guilty of not trying harder to make them happy?
+Are you feeling guilty for not trying harder to make them happy?
 After all, these fluffy bundles of joy bring so much entertainment and love into our homes that it’s only fair to return the favour.

 The sad news is that cats are no different than humans.
 Although they appreciate their alone time, they do get bored, depressed, and lonely.
 The good news is that you don’t have to fly to the Moon to make them happier and their life more exciting.

-At the end of the day, all your cat wants is a yummy treat, a mentally stimulating environment, and a good petting.
+At the end of the day, all your cat wants is a yummy treat, a mentally stimulating environment, and good petting.
 They will give you countless purrs and head bumps in return.
-So, if you’re wondering how to make your cat happy, here are five cool ways to put a smile on their face.
+So, if you’re wondering how to make your cat happy, here are five cool ways to put a smile on its face.

 Make Sure Your Kitty Gets Regular Check-Ups